mitc-mcla/mitc-mcla.github.io/_posts/2016-06-22-full-stack-computer-projects-learning-how-to-code.markdown

 $ sudo gem install jekyll
 {% endhighlight %}

-You can find Jekyll documentation <a href="https://jekyllrb.com/" target="_blank">here</a>.
+You can find Jekyll documentation here (https://jekyllrb.com/).
 Once you have Jekyll installed, you will want to create a directory for your blog.
 {% highlight shell %}
 $ jekyll new myblog
 {% endhighlight %}